blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Electrodynamics/Optics/Spectral Analysis/Comparison of Photometric and Radiometric values.md

 - Spectral Radiance
 - Reflectance
+	- The reflectance of the surface of a material is its effectiveness in reflecting radiant energy.
+It is the fraction of incident electromagnetic power that is reflected at the boundary.
 - Incandescence
 	- Emission of light from a hot body due to its temperature
 - Luminescence